WWF and TRAFFIC will focus efforts on three countries which are collectively landing one quarter of the world’s shark, rays and chimeras.

 To address high levels of shark harvest and trade associated with tuna fisheries in the Exclusive Economic Zones of Pacific Island nations (more than 25 per cent of the global tuna catch), WWF/TRAFFIC will launch the Pacific Shark Heritage Programme to asist nations to reduce overfishing, through improved management.

 Lastly, well-managed tourism focused on sharks and rays can inspire awe, benefit coastal communities and provide new incentives to conserve these magnificent creatures.
-WWF is collaborating with The Manta Trust and Project AWARE to produce free practical, best practise guidance that can be used by tourism operators, NGOs and local communities.
-The guide is planned to be released in late 2016 / early 2017.
+WWF has collaborated with The Manta Trust and Project AWARE and developed Responsible Shark and Ray Tourism: A Guide to Best Practice.
+This Guide has been produced in consultation with leading shark and ray researchers and numerous operators already working in the tourism sector.
+The Guide contains practical tools and guidance on best practises that can be used by operators, NGOs and local communities.

 - The major shark-catching countries of India, Indonesia and Pakistan, which collectively land 25 per cent of the world’s shark catches, will significantly improve their management of sharks and rays.